ideonate/cdsdashboards/docs/chapters/userguide/userguide.rst

 the final dashboard will appear.
 Voila is the name of the technology that is essentially a user-friendly and secure version of Jupyter notebooks: code cells are hidden, and the user can only view the intended end result.
 They can interact with widgets if they are present in the notebook though.

-Streamlit and Plotly Dash apps can't normally be run at this stage (in Jupyter), so for now you would upload Python files and data that you have developed on your own machine.
+Streamlit, Plotly Dash, Bokeh/Panel, and R Shiny apps can't normally be run at this stage (in Jupyter), so for now you would upload Python/R files and data that you have developed on your own machine.

-Follow Jupyter (Voila), Streamlit, Plotly Dash, or Bokeh / Panel below for details on turning your code into a Dashboard to share with colleagues:
+Follow Jupyter (Voila), Streamlit, Plotly Dash, Bokeh / Panel, or R Shiny below for details on turning your code into a Dashboard to share with colleagues:

 .. toctree::
    :maxdepth: 1